JessicaNathany/JessicaNathany/README.md

 - 👨‍💻 All of my projects are available at [Github](Github)

-- 📝 I regularly write articles on [https://dev.to/jessicanathany and https://medium.com/@jessicanathanyf](https://dev.to/jessicanathany and https://medium.com/@jessicanathanyf)
+- ✍🏼  I'm write about many things and some technologies.
+[DEV](https://dev.to/jessicanathany/)

+- ✍🏼  I'm write about many things and some technologies.
+[Medium](https://medium.com/@JessicaNathanyF/)

 - 💬 Ask me about **C#, Software Architecture, Clean Code, Design Patterns, platform .NET and Web Applications, Career etc**